- Using international cooperation

 - coercive measures - requests for search and seizure and other requests that involve a coercive measure that would require a court order in a domestic case in England and Wales

 - video conferencing links at trial - requesting a link for a witness to give live evidence at a trial in England and Wales from another country

 - witnesses - obtaining a statement from a non-voluntary witness

 Examples of enquiries which can often be undertaken via informal cooperation, rather than MLA, include the following non-exhaustive list of enquiries:

-The police must always have permission from the receiving country to travel overseas on official business whether on enquiries as a result of an ILOR or for informal enquiries.
+The police must always have permission from the receiving country to travel overseas on official business whether on enquiries as a result of an MLA request or for informal enquiries.

 A formal request for transfer of proceedings is issued by a CPS prosecutor and transmitted overseas by the Home Office.
-This is not a request for assistance within the meaning of section 7 CICA and there is no domestic legislative basis for transferring proceedings from England Wales to another jurisdiction.
-However, a number of international agreements provide a basis for transfer of proceedings:
+This is not a request for assistance within the meaning of section 7 CICA and there is no domestic legislative basis for transferring proceedings from England and Wales to another jurisdiction, however, several international agreements provide a basis for the transfer of proceedings:

 - Article 21 - UN Convention against Transnational Organised Crime 2000 ('UNTOC'); or

 Where a transfer of proceedings is being considered, CPS prosecutors should always contact CPS International Division before any contact is made with the other jurisdiction.